 In August 2018, it was reported that Melania's parents, Viktor and Amalija, had been granted U.S. citizenship.
 It was also revealed that the first lady had sponsored them for their green cards, a process at odds with the president's proposal of a "merit-based" system that sought to curb sponsorship for family members.

 In December 2019, Trump was the subject of an unauthorized biography, Free, Melania, by CNN White House reporter Kate Bennett.
-The book delved into the first lady's relationships with her husband and daughter-in-law Ivanka, and provided insight into some of her headline-grabbing moments, like her Michelle Obama-inspired speech at the 2016 Republican National Convention.
+The book delved into the first lady's relationships with her husband and step-daughter Ivanka, and provided insight into some of her headline-grabbing moments, like her Michelle Obama-inspired speech at the 2016 Republican National Convention.